gbmhunter/blog/content/electronics/components/diodes/light-emitting-diodes-leds/_index.md

 Some laser diodes have integrated switching FETs and capacitors for high-speed, high-power applications (such as laser range finding).

-{{% img src="laser-diode-with-integrated-fet-and-cap.png" width="500" caption="A laser diode with an integrated FET and capacitor for high-seed, high-power switching." %}}
+{{% figure src="laser-diode-with-integrated-fet-and-cap.png" width="500" caption="A laser diode with an integrated FET and capacitor for high-seed, high-power switching." %}}

 ## Pulse-Width Extending